 NURS 962 - Science of Advanced Nursing Practice

 This course engages the students in the analysis of philosophical and theoretical perspectives of the discipline of nursing.
 Paradigms in nursing are examined in relation to advanced nursing practice.
 Through critical inquiry, theories and empirical evidence are synthesized in order to translate, integrate and disseminate knowledge across diciplines.
 Advanced nursing practice is studied in the context of complex, clinical, business, ethical and systems issues.

 Epidemiologic research and concepts are synthesized and applied to clinical and population based health to identify and analyze the determinants of health, health promotion and risk reduction strategies, and to evaluate the distribution of health conditions.
 Epidemiological and biostatistical approaches are used to analyze population data to better understand determinants of health and illness.
 Prereq: majors only or permission.
 No credit earned if credit received for NURS 951.

 This course provides students with essential knowledge and skills to utilize information systems/technology to improve and transform health care systems.
 Students analyze information requirements, design system alternatives, and consider the management of resources.
 The evaluation of the effectiveness of clinical and/or management information systems in health care is considered.
 The course examines the resources and methods required to apply technology to enhance health care delivery and provide leadership within health care systems.

-This course focuses on organizational ans systems leadership to improve population health.
-Emphasis is placed on the strategies used in needs assessments and implementation of effective health care programs, policies and interventions.
+This course focuses on the organization and systems leadership to improve population health.
+Emphasis is placed on the strategies used in needs assessments and implementation of effective health care programs, policies, and interventions.
 The advanced nursing professional is prepared to respond to current realities and provide enhanced leadership for future health policy development and professional practice.
 Prereq: majors only or permission

 NURS 967 - Evidence Synthesis